For anyone wanting to know… the Stanley Fatmax Cordless Sawzall is suitable for breaking up an old ram for dog meat!

-I found that the blades stay sharp for a long time and are easy to change without the need for any tools.
+I found that the blades stay sharp for a lot of use and, when necessary, are easy to change without the need for any tools.

 As far as reciprocating saws go, this one is cheap, but it performs very well.

-It’s a bit gruesome to see the saw covered in meat, but if anyone’s looking for the best saw for cutting up meat for dogs, this should be in the running.
+It’s a bit gruesome to see the saw covered in meat, but if anyone’s looking for the best sawzall for cutting up meat for dogs, this should be in the running!

 - Does the job it says it will do

 - Good battery time

 - Great cutting

 - Additional batteries are a bit pricy